bitcoin-numeraire/swissknife/README.md

 Lightning addresses can then be used to create complex flows by triggering webhooks or performing specific actions upon payment reception on RGB smart contracts.

-## RGB protocol
+## RGB protocol and Taproot Assets

 ### Assets issuance

-Numeraire SwissKnife enables any entity to become a smart contract issuer on the RGB protocol by deploying smart contracts on the Bitcoin Blockchain (Lightning integration to come).
+Numeraire SwissKnife enables any entity to become a smart contract issuer on the RGB and Taproot Assets protocols by deploying smart contracts on the Bitcoin Blockchain (Lightning integration to come).

-Multiple use cases are possible using RGB:
+Multiple use cases are possible using RGB and Taproot Assets:

 - [] Asset tokenization and real-world assets (RGB-21/UDA, aka Unique Digital Assets)
 - [] Currencies and stablecoins (RGB-20/NIA, Non Inflatable Assets)